Arrow Cross Party: Ideology

-The party's ideology was similar to those of Nazism and Fascism and it combined aspects of those ideologies with Hungarian Turanism, forming an ideology which Ferenc Szálasi called "Hungarism".
+The party's ideology was similar to those of Nazism and fascism and it combined aspects of those ideologies with Hungarian Turanism, forming an ideology which Ferenc Szálasi called "Hungarism".
 It combined nationalism, the promotion of agriculture, anti-capitalism, anti-communism and a special type of anti-Semitism, called a-Semitism.
 In a series of four books on Hungarism, Szálasi distinguished a-Semitism, which called for a society which should be completely absent of Jews, from anti-Semitism, which, he argued, would nominally allow Jews to exist in a particular society with limited rights.
 He argued that a-Semitism was not opposed to the existence of Jews per se, instead, it regarded their existence as being incompatible with European society.
-Szálasi extended this argument to Arabs, and he also extended it to the whole Semitic Race.
+Szálasi extended this argument to Arabs, and he also extended it to the whole "semitic race".

 The party and its leader originally opposed German geopolitical ambitions, so Hitler was slow to accept Szálasi's connationalism, the support of nationalist movements within their historical territories and spheres of influence on the grounds of historical evidence of cultural dominance.
 This concept was poorly understood by the Germans because it combined nationalism and internationalism, the co-operation of nationalist movements.
-Consequently, the party judged Jews in racial as well as religious terms, it believed that Jews were incapable of being integrated into any society which was outside the place and culture of their historical origins.
+Consequently, the party judged Jews in racial as well as religious terms.
+It believed that Jews were incapable of being integrated into any society which was outside the place and culture of their historical origins.
 Although the Arrow Cross Party was certainly far more racist than the Horthy regime was, it differed from the German Nazi Party.
-It was also more economically radical than other fascist movements were, it advocated some workers' rights and land reforms.
+It was also more economically radical than other fascist movements were, and advocated some workers' rights and land reforms.

+Geopolitical doctrine

+The geopolitical vision of the Arrow Cross Party was deeply rooted in a mythologized conception of Hungarian exceptionalism, predicated on the belief that Hungarians constituted a master race due to their unique ethno-cultural synthesis of Western and Eastern elements.
+Drawing upon the legacy of Turanism and Hungarian ethnogenesis theories, Arrow Cross ideologues asserted that Hungary’s ancient Asian roots—particularly its connections to nomadic steppe cultures—combined with its historical integration into the Christian and European civilizational sphere, endowed the Hungarian people with a hybrid vigor that surpassed the limitations of either tradition in isolation.

+This alleged fusion of martial Asiatic dynamism and European rationalism was presented not merely as a cultural curiosity but as the biological and spiritual foundation for Hungary’s claim to geopolitical preeminence.
+In this framework, Hungary was envisioned as a bridge between civilizations, uniquely positioned to rise as a world power capable of leading a new hierarchical order grounded in ethnonational superiority.
+Such beliefs, while framed in the language of national destiny and historical necessity, mirrored broader fascist trends that sacralized racial purity or hybridity as instruments of geopolitical renewal and imperial ambition.